5 Ways to Find Unique Content For Your Bank or Credit Union Marketing

 Then if you click “Posts” on the left menu, it will show you all your posts, their reach, and engagement.
 If you filter the results by “Likes, Comments & Shares” your most popular content will be pulled to the top.
 By doing this you will see what kind of content your audience engages with the most.

-If you're not sure what image sizes look best on Facebook, check out our Facebook Graphic Inforgraph.
-We also have a great blog about How To Turn Facebook fans into New Credit Union Members!
+We also have a great blog about How To Turn Facebook fans into New Credit Union or Bank Customers Members!

 In this case, our audience really like this cartoon about the new year.
 Maybe we would share more inspiring memes.